+The amount of storage and bandwidth you need depends on what you plan to host on your website.
 If your website depends on a lot of high-resolution images or if you have a huge inventory, look for more storage.
 Bandwidth determines how fast information travels to and from your site.
 Therefore, if you have high traffic, videos or downloads on your website, you should look for plans that give you a lot of bandwidth.
 Be sure to include room for traffic spikes and growth.

 Automatic backups and one-click restore

 The best services also offer regular backups and one-click restore.
 Daily backups mean that if your website is hacked or compromised because of a programming or other error, you can get back nearly all your information easily.
 It can be the difference between an hourlong outage and one that lasts days as you recreate the website content.
 Plus, it's good for peace of mind.

 Whatever company you consider, be sure you can trust it to respond to your needs quickly and knowledgeably.
 Most web and cloud hosting services can be reached quickly and offer multiple ways to contact them, such as live chat, telephone and email.
 The best providers also have blog or knowledgebases on its website that can answer frequent web hosting questions.

 Here is a full list of web and cloud hosting services and a summary of what each company claims to offer.
 This alphabetical list also includes our best picks.

 *1&1 – 1&1 is our pick for best U.K. hosting service because it's affordable and has everything we looked for in a hosting solution.
 It offers free SSL certificates, backups, great customer service and plenty of storage space.
 1and1.com